umairazmat/umairazmat/README.md

 - 📢 Love to teach and inspire students.
 - 🥅 2023 Goals: Expand my knowledge and skills in software development.
 - 📫 How to reach me **umairazmatdev@gmail.com** || **umair@devlotech.com**
-- 📩 Don't hesitate to reach out & let's connect and start a conversation. 📞
+- 📩 Don't hesitate to reach out & let's connect and start a conversation.📞
 - 🤝 Let's connect and explore how I can contribute to your projects or provide valuable insights.
 Together, we can create remarkable digital solutions that leave a lasting impact. 💼✨

 <img align="center"  alt="GIF" src="/Codr.gif"   width="400px" height="auto" />